Top Five Aston Villa Favourite Cult Heroes

 Recently My Old Man Said was asked by FourFourTwo magazine to nominate an Aston Villa favourite cult hero of Villa fans.
-After deliberation with MOMS readers on social media, Paul McGrath was chosen.While he had dodgy knees and an issue with drink, you could put money on him to be Villa’s best player on the pitch, if you were of a gambling mind (and if you’re not, there are resources like OnlineCasino.co.uk to help you out with betting strategy).
+After deliberation with MOMS readers on social media, Paul McGrath was chosen.While he had dodgy knees and an issue with drink, you could put money on him to be Villa’s best player on the pitch.

 “If you can get John Carew to play, you will be immortal”

-Remember these are not necessarily Villa legends, more players that had quirks that we loved.
-For example, Mellberg over Laursen due to his beard (and the fact he gave us a free shirt when he left!).
+Remember these are not necessarily Villa legends, more players that Villa supporters took to their hearts.
+For example, Mellberg over Laursen due to his beard and the fact he gave away fans a free shirt when he left.

 This Serbian striker joined the claret and blue in 1995 from Partizan Belgrade where he won two national championships and scored 60 goals in two seasons.
 However, Savo had trouble recapturing that magic in the Premier League with Villa, and his frequent scoring droughts earned him the nickname “Miss-a-lot-evic” from supporters.